userexperior-technologies/integration-guide/docs/cordova-ionic.md

 ### 1. Add User Identifier

-   UserExperior SDK by default takes device id as user identifier.
-However, you can specify any unique user identifier of your choice (eg. Email Id, Phone Number, etc.) as custom user identifier.
-This identifier will show up in UserExperior portal.
+   UserExperior SDK by default takes device id as the user identifier.
+However, you can specify any unique user identifier of your choice (eg. Email Id, Phone Number, etc.) as a custom user identifier.
+This identifier will show up in the UserExperior portal.

    ```
     void setUserIdentifier(String userIdentifier)